 At first glance this might seem like a banal story.
 Why would Jesus ever be tempted to worship the Devil!
 Note that the Bible does not describe the Devil as a horned faun or a repulsive beast, but as an angelic being “full of wisdom and perfect in beauty” (Ezekiel 28:12-19, ESV).
 Jesus was not met by a sinister-looking figure, but by what appeared as an angel of God.

-Jesus recognized that His mandate came from God’s word.
-If He compromised His obedience to God, He would undermine His own mandate as messianic king.
-But after Jesus had died and been resurrected and received universal authority by God, why did He not manifest Himself to the world and start a political revolution?
+But after Jesus had died and been resurrected and received universal authority by God, why would He not start a political revolution?
 The people had previously wanted Him to become king—why did He not finally meet their desire?
+Why did He not command His disciples to establish a universal Christian political empire?

 Jesus’ message was a message of non-violence (“turning the other cheek”), humility and voluntary obedience to God driven by love.